TestingEquivalence/EquivalenceCM/README.md

 This code provides a significance test for the equivalence tests problem, called  equivalence test.
 Three variants of the equivalence test are given:
-- asymptotic test, where the critical value
+- asymptotic test, where the critical value is computed using the asymptotic approximation;
+- asymptotic test where the variance of the test statistic is estimated by bootstrap;
+- percentile-t bootstrap test, whre the critical value is computed by percentile-t bootstrap method.